LuemmelSec/SAML2Spray/README.md

 # SAML2Spray
-Python Script for SAML2 Authentication Passwordspraying against Siboleth IDPs.
+Python Script for SAML2 Authentication Passwordspraying against Sibboleth and SAP IDPs.

-UPDATE 14.10.2021: I now have a second version available that can be used to PWSpray against ASP IDPs.
-Just configure to your needs.

 In a recent pentest I came accross the need to passwordspray a SAML2 authentication.
 As I couldn't find a ready to go solution, nor was able to do it with burp, I created my own little script to do the job for me.